 This one-credit course, which is available for all firstyear students, helps make the most of the freshman year.
 Academic content provides a context for teaching and assessing fundamental academic skills such as using technology, time management, listening skills, note taking, and learning from textbooks.
 The course also addresses transition into college life.
-Issues information about campus resources, dealing with stress, and other social issues are discussed in a small-group setting.
+Issues including identifying personal goals and priorities, information about campus resources, dealing with stress, and other social issues are discussed in a small-group setting.
 The course will allow students to reflect on their experiences in a supportive, academic setting.
 1 credit.